imjoseangel/microservice-arquitecture/README.md

 ## 4. Conclusion

-There are many uncovered big topics in this document:
+Although there are many uncovered big topics in this document like:

 * RBAC
 * POD and Container Security
 * API Gateway
 * Networking

-And some others that could be improved.
-Hopefully this document would be a good startup point for ideas and learnings as well as a good base to understand different technologies and ways of working.
+And some others that could be improved, hopefully this document would be a good startup point for ideas and learnings.
+I think it could be a good base to understand different technologies and ways of working.

-Please don't hesitate to contact me for ammends, issues or any other queries.
+Please don't hesitate to contact me if you find any issue or incorrect idea or any other queries.

 ## 5. Project Strategy